 Offsite building, also known as prefabrication or modular building, arose from the intention of streamlining the construction process and increasing construction efficiency.
 These all refer to the production of part of the construction entity or product off site.

 Off-site building can be the construction of small components that will be fitted into a larger structure once it is built in place on the construction site.
 This is known as prefabrication.
 This can include anything from structural insulated panels to electrical or plumbing systems.
-Modular contraction typically refers to the offsite contruction of entire volumetric, modular units, such as rooms or entire apartments.
+Modular construction typically refers to the offsite construction of entire volumetric, modular units, such as rooms or entire apartments.

 According to the National Institute of Building Sciences, “Off-site outputs include componentized, panelized, and modularized elements deployed in the service of structural, enclosure, service and interior partition systems.”
 Prefabricated elements can be built in a factory or contractor’s warehouse.

 What is modular building?